How Long Do Golf Carts Last? Gas vs Electric Lifespan

 Aluminum frames (used by Club Car) resist rust completely and can last 30-40+ years with zero structural maintenance.
 This is why Club Cars dominate in coastal areas and beach communities.

-Steel frames (used by EZGO, Yamaha, and most Chinese manufacturers) are strong but vulnerable to rust.
-In dry climates, a steel frame easily lasts 20-30 years.
-In humid or coastal areas, rust can compromise the frame in 10-15 years without proper rust prevention.
+Steel frames (used by E-Z-GO, Yamaha, and most Chinese manufacturers) are strong but vulnerable to rust.
+In dry climates, a protected steel frame can last 20-30 years.
+In humid or coastal areas, rust can compromise the frame sooner without proper rust prevention.

 What kills frames early: Salt air, standing water, road salt, and storing the cart outdoors without protection.